ivavay/ivavay/README.md

 ### 🌼 A little bit about me

-I'm a frontend developer (working my way towards fullstack) based in Taipei, Taiwan by way of San Francisco.
+I'm a frontend developer based in Taipei, Taiwan by way of San Francisco.
 I've been curiously dabbling in web development since 2017 when I first joined my friends at a hackathon at the Github headquarters in SF.
 Quickly after that, I began self-learning online through various platforms and helped organize hackathons [on campus](https://2020.cruzhacks.com/) and [remotely](https://www.sospectra.com/).
 In college, my background has primarily been in cognitive science and product design.
 However, I'm taking a leap of faith and dedicating more focused time to web development starting this summer 2023.

 ### ☘️ Currently working on
 - A vocabulary-building web app inspired by my students learning English at the place I work part-time at 🔡
-- Meta's frontend developer certificate & Google's advanced data analytics certificate 🗒️
+- Scrimba's interview exercises & Google's advanced data analytics certificate 🗒️
 - Keeping my dev blog up to date <https://dev.to/ivavay>